ade555/BlogBridger/docs/api_docs.md

         }
     }
     ```
 - `401 Unauthorized`: You're unauthorized to perform this action.
-Ensure you have the right authrntication token.
+Ensure you have the right authentication token.
 Only the author of a post can update it.
 - `404 Not Found`: This means the post you're trying to update doesn't exist.
 Check the `{post_id}` parameter.
 - `5xx Internal Server Error`: Unexpected server error.
-This shouldn't happen, so please raise an issue or make a PR if you are able to fix it.
+This shouldn't happen, so please raise an issue or make a PR if you can fix it.
 ---

-#### 4. Retrieve Post
+#### **4. Retrieve Post**
 - **Endpoint**: `{post_id}/`
 - **HTTP Method**: `GET`
 - **Description**: Returns the details of the post with the specified `{post_id}`, including the author and comments under the post.